Four Tiers of Eco-Friendly Commitment

 - My Survival collection on Instructables

 - Start reading up on the environment itself and educating yourself on how it works.
-Here are some resources to help with that:
+Here are some example resources to help with that:

 - Your local library.
 Although in lockdown it's harder to find books about the environment, most (if not all) libraries in the US have online access.
 Enter your library card number and PIN on your local library's website and you should be good to go.